-Documentation of your inspection is one of a fire inspectors core duty.
+Documentation of your inspection is one of a first responder inspectors core duties.
 Documentation starts with the exercise of your entry authority.
 Different jurisdictions have different rules.
 Others who review or use your inspection report for any purpose should clearly understand how you gained entry, even in those situations where initial entry authority was denied.